Theodore von Kármán

 Theodore von Kármán ((szőllőskislaki) Kármán Tódor /hu/, May 11, 1881 – May 6, 1963) was a Hungarian-American mathematician, aerospace engineer, and physicist who worked in aeronautics and astronautics.
 He was responsible for crucial advances in aerodynamics characterizing supersonic and hypersonic airflow.
-The human-defined threshold of outer space is named the "Kármán line" in recognition of his work.
+The defined threshold of outer space is named the "Kármán line" in recognition of his work.
 Kármán is regarded as an outstanding aerodynamic theoretician of the 20th century.

 Early life

 Theodore von Kármán was born into a Jewish family in Budapest, then part of Austria-Hungary, as Kármán Tódor, the son of Helene (Konn or Kohn, Kohn Ilka) and Mór Kármán.
-Among his ancestors were Rabbi Judah Loew ben Bezalel, who was said to be the creator of the Golem of Prague, and Rabbi Moses Kunitz, who wrote about Zohar.
+Among his ancestors were Rabbi Judah Loew ben Bezalel, who was said to be the creator of the Golem of Prague, and Rabbi Moses Kunitz, who wrote about the Zohar.
 His father, Mór, was a well-known educator, who reformed the Hungarian school system and founded Minta Gymnasium in Budapest.
 He became an influential figure and became a commissioner of the Ministry of Education, and was responsible for "planning an education of a young archduke, the Emperor's cousin".
-In 1907 Mór Karman was ennobled, Theodore later described it:
+In 1907 Mór Kármán was ennobled, Theodore later described it:

 To receive a predicate of nobility, my father had to be landed.
 Fortunately he owned a small vineyard near Budapest, so the Emperor bestowed upon him the predicate "von Szőllőskislaki" (small grape).
 I have shortened it to von, for even to me, a Hungarian, the full title is almost unpronounceable.

 Theodore had three brothers (among them Elemér Kármán) and one sister, Josephine.
 At age six, he could "perform large mental calculations", for example multiplication of six-digit numbers.
-Father discouraged Theodore's mathematical education, he was afraid that his son would be a child prodigy and a freak.
+His father discouraged Theodore's mathematical education, as he was afraid his son would be a child prodigy and a freak.
 He was tutored by his father and his father's former student; later he entered the Minta Gymnasium in Budapest.
 He won Eötvös Prize "for the best student in mathematics and science in the whole of Hungary" in his last year at Minta.
-(Note: von Karman's own recollections about the prize and competition: "Selected students were kept in a closed room and given difficult mathematics problems, which demanded creative and even daring thinking.
+(Note: von Kármán's own recollections about the prize and competition: "Selected students were kept in a closed room and given difficult mathematics problems, which demanded creative and even daring thinking.
 The teacher of the pupil who won the prize would gain great distinction, so the competition was keen and teachers worked hard to prepare their best students.
 I tried out for this prize against students of great attainments, and to my delight I managed to win.
 Now, I note that more than half of all the famous expatriate Hungarian scientists, and almost all the well-known ones in the United States, have won this prize.")